What is Chip and how does it work?

 Chip vs Plum

-Plum is another app that uses AI to track users spending habits and like Chip, it can be downloaded as an app but it can also be used via Facebook messenger.
+Plum is another app that uses AI to track users spending habits and like Chip, it can also be downloaded as an app.
 Plum allows you to adjust your automatic saving amount depending on your saving 'mood' which can also be done on Chip by speeding up or slowing down your AI saves.

 Chip vs Moneybox

 Chip vs App-only Banks

-A lot of the app-only banks on the market such as Monzo and Starling offer solutions to help you save (similar to Chip), such as savings goals and automatic saving.
-Monzo and Starling Bank also offer a round-up feature that saves your spare change which you can set aside into dedicated savings pots.
+A lot of the app-only banks on the market such as Monzo, Starling and Chase offer solutions to help you save (similar to Chip), such as savings goals.
+They also offer a round-up feature that saves your spare change which you can set aside into dedicated savings pots.

-Monzo and Starling are banks and are therefore registered and regulated by the FCA.
+Monzo, Starling and Chase are banks and are therefore registered and regulated by the FCA.
 They also offer protection on up to £85,000 of your money under the Financial Services Compensation Scheme.

 Pros of Chip